 loop-engine-governance

-# Core (required for all examples)
+# Core (required for all modes)

 npm install @loop-engine/sdk @loop-engine/adapter-memory @loop-engine/adapter-openclaw